wpriddy/Mouse-Clicker/README.md

 #### note: the path for pip install should be to the parent folder where repo was cloned

-> pip install "location of cloned folder"
+> cd "location of cloned folder"

+> pip install .